-- A June 2020 report from the Government Accountability Office (GAO) on the state of school infrastructure- the agency's first report on the subject since 1996-found that 54 percent of school districts across thecountry must replace or update major systems in more than half their buildings. - The GAO report estimated that 4 in 10 districts need to update or replace Heating, Ventilation, and Air Conditioning (HVAC) systems in at least half of their school buildings, which it projects to affect 36,000 school buildings nationwide. - In its guidance to school districts, CDC advises that ensuring "ventilation systems operate properly" is a key consideration for schools seeking to reopen amid the COVID-19 pandemic.
+- A June 2020 report from the Government Accountability Office (GAO) on the state of school infrastructure-the agency's first report on the subject since 1996-found that 54 percent of school districts across the country must replace or update major systems in more than half their buildings. - The GAO report estimated that 4 in 10 districts need to update or replace Heating, Ventilation, and Air Conditioning (HVAC) systems in at least half of their school buildings, which it projects to affect 36,000 school buildings nationwide. - In its guidance to school districts, CDC advises that ensuring "ventilation systems operate properly" is a key consideration for schools seeking to reopen amid the COVID-19 pandemic and health experts agree that improving air quality should be part of a layered approach against Covid-19 in school reopening.